mauricioabreu/dynamic-dns-resolver-demo/README.md

 > A repository to emulate dynamic DNS resolving using a lua library

-The reasoning behind this repository is to understand how this resolver works at the same time we have a real project to demonstrate it working.
+The reasoning behind this repository is to understand how this resolver works and, at the same time, have a real project to demonstrate it.

 ---